indiecosmic/rimworld-refrigeration/README.md

-RimWorld Refrigeration Mod
+RimWorld Refrigeration Mod [DEPRECATED]
 ==========================
+**_Note: This mod is deprecated since the introduction of temperatures in RimWorld Alpha 8._**

-Refrigeration is a mod for the sci-fi colony sim [RimWorld](https://www.google.com "RimWorld").
+Refrigeration is a mod for the sci-fi colony sim [RimWorld](https://rimworldgame.com/ "RimWorld").

 It adds a refrigerator to the game (along with a research project) which extends the shelf-time of prepared meals as long as the food is placed inside the refrigerator and the fridge is powered.